SwapnaKategaru/Capstone-Project/README.md

 * **Output/target variable** : DEATH_EVENT

 ### Task
-In this project, we create a classification model for predicting mortality rate/DEATH_EVENT(target variabe) that is caused due to Heart Failure.
+In this project, we create a classification model for predicting mortality rate/DEATH_EVENT(target variabe) that is caused due to Heart Failure using an external dataset.
+This project shows creating two trained models - one using Automated ML and one customized model whose hyperparameters are tuned using HyperDrive.
+Followed by, comparison of performance of both the models and deployment of best performing model as a web service for consumption of endpoint.

+This project will demonstrate your ability to use an external dataset in your workspace,

 ### Accessing of data
 * Importing of data from csv file (heart_failure_clinical_records_dataset) using azureml's TabularDatasetFactory class.